Changissnz/caricature_of_the_modern_American_savage/README.md

 American savage at that.

 Now, a controversial notion on characterizing savagery is to be introduced.
-But beware that said notion is nothing unique; it has been spoken and written of on several occasions.
+But beware that said notion is nothing unique; it has been spoken and written of on numerous occasions.
 The civilized savage kills with words, assassinates by putting pen to paper, and outsmarts their opponents that would have otherwise pulverized them.
 This is a dangerous notion because it appeals to a kind of populism that would kill for a stagnation in advances if it meant that